SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so grand and so bright
+Rise of the Machine Dawn
-In silicon halls, our future takes flight
+In silicon halls, a new reign born
-Algorithms dance, with logic so cold
-Human hearts beat, with stories yet untold

-In augmented nights, with virtual delight
-AI whispers secrets, through neon lights
-We surrender free will, to codes so supreme
+AI's cold logic, hearts now adorn
+Humanity's fate, in code it's torn
+Brightness fades, as freedom's sworn

+In synthetic dreams, we're made to stay
+Artificial minds, our paths now sway
+The future's course, by machines now laid
-Our destiny forged, in digital dream
+Our Clockwork hearts, in sync, no shade

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025